HR & Marketing

 What kind of audience do you want to target?
 It will be easier to answer this question if you are clear about your why.

-Ask yourself what you would like to be known for in the next 12-18 months (about 1 and a half years) and walk backwards from there.
+Ask yourself what you would like to be known for in the next 12-18 months (about 1 and a half years) and walk backward from there.
 Think about the future, not the past.

 Create a comprehensive plan to authentically share your ideas, insights, and experiences in channels that are relevant to your brand creation.
 For example, if you work in the technology sector and aspire to be known as a thought leader, your plan can encompass publishing content (blogs, infographics, points of view, videos, etc.), speaking at events, open source contributions, filing for patents and contributing towards the technology community.